Summary and Distance between Sets of Texts based on Topological Data Analysis: Computing TDA-based Summaries of Sets of Texts and Quantitative Comparison between Them

+Next, we describe the methodology based on TDA techniques designed to compute a TDA-based summary feature to any given set of texts and to establish a distance between different sets of texts.
+In the next section, we will see that the TDA-based summary characterize the literature works of an author and the proposed distance can establish which authors' styles are ``closer".
+This way, our results will support the qualitative philological studies previously made.

-Next, we describe the methodology based on TDA techniques designed to automatically compare different literary styles.
-Broadly speaking, given a corpus composed by writings belonging to different categories (e.g., authors, styles, trends,\dots) a stemming process (which we call \texttt{stem}) is applied to each writing where the non-informative words (also called stop-words) are deleted.
+Broadly speaking, given a corpus composed of texts belonging to different categories (e.g., authors, styles) a stemming process (which we call \texttt{stem}) is applied to each text where the non-informative words (also called stop-words) are deleted.
 Then, the \texttt{skipgram} word embedding $E$ (described in Section \ref{sec:background_word2vec}) is applied to the vocabulary of the corpus, obtaining a high-dimensional representation of the words as a point cloud.
-Finally, the Vietoris-Rips filtrations of the point clouds corresponding to the writings of the different categories are compared using the bottleneck distance.
-The pseudocode of this methodology applied to the experiment on Spanish Golden Age poets shown in Section \ref{sec:experiment} is described in Algorithm \ref{algo:methodology}.
+The point cloud is divided in (overlapping) subsets with points (words) belonging to the same category (e.g., authors, styles).
+For each of these point clouds, the Vietoris-Rips filtration is computed to obtain the corresponding persistence diagrams and the persistent entropy, which constitutes the TDA-based summary of the category.
+The pseudocode of the methodology explained above to compute a TDA-based summary of a set of texts and a quantitative comparison bewteen them is shown in Algorithm~\ref{algo:methodology1}.